hotosm/tasking-manager/README.md

     sudo -u postgres createdb -O www-data osmtm sudo -u postgres psql -d osmtm -c "CREATE EXTENSION postgis;"

-You're now ready to do the initial population of the database.
-An `initialize_osmtm_db` script is available in the virtual env for that:

-    env/bin/initialize_osmtm_db

 ### Local settings

 You certainly will need some local specific settings, like the db user or